DEFRA/ffc-jenkins-pipeline-library/vars/helm.md

 - the chart name
 - the chart version

-'extraCommands' is no longer necessary.
-Previously it included the location of the specific environment's 'values' file to use for deployment.
-Now 'values' files are stored in Jenkins as a credential (as they contain secrets) and are determined automatically by the value of the 'env' argument.

 The Artifactory repository is specified by an env var (set in Jenkins) - `ARTIFACTORY_REPO_URL`.

-New usage:
+Example usage:

 ```
 helm.deployRemoteChart('dev', 'ffc-demo', 'ffc-demo-web', '1.1.7')